Rental Certificate Compliance Verdict

 warning

-The practical trigger in Philadelphia is usually the next lease or lease renewal.
+The practical trigger on this page is the next new lease.

 warning